ayushi-bajpai/EasyPG/README.md

-# SisCodeClan_wiehack2.0
+# SisCodeClan

-## This is a prototype made for WiEHack2.0
+## This is a prototype made for HackOn
 ## for the project EasyPG